 By Leonard Grape

-Within the intricacies of the brand development process are four key quadrants that are foundational in developing healthy F&B brands that can become preferred products and not just the alternative.
+There are four key quadrants that are foundational in developing better-for-you F&B CPG brands if you want to become a preferred product and not just the alternative.

 These four quadrants are Audience, Positioning, Character, and Identity.